-The anterior load of the front squat and increase in anterior core activation allows for a deeper squat without compromised spinal position.
+The anterior load of the front squat and increase in anterior core activation allows for a deeper squat without compromising spinal position and risking injury.
 Unfortunately, butt wink still occurs.
-Sub-parallel squats aren’t for everyone, bony hip anatomy, anterior core weakness and posterior chain weakness are frequent culprits that prevents an an ass-too-grass squat.
+Sub-parallel squats aren’t for everyone, bony hip anatomy, anterior core weakness, and posterior chain weakness are frequent culprits that preventing an ass-too-grass squat.

 This should be avoided with mobility and stability being trained until further depth is achieved without compromising spinal position.
 Mobility and stability will improve with increased front squatting and time—stop slamming square pegs into round holes because bro-science says “ass-to-grass squats or you’re a sissy. ”

 P.S.
 Bret Contreras does a great job of explaining Butt-wink here, I highly recommend you check it out.

 How to Front Squat: Common Issues and Cues

 1.)
 Elbows Drop: Failure to keep the elbows high is the result of mobility restrictions, being lazy as poo on a hot summer day, or weakness in your upper back.

 It becomes exponentially more difficult to keep the elbows up after 5-6 heavy reps on front squats; keep reps lower and increase submaximal training for practice.
 Avoid excessively arching the low back into lumber hyperextension for elbow position; instead, build a stronger core and improved thoracic mobility with this drill from Eric Cressey.